peanutshawny/Steam-Clustering/README.md

 However, due to complications and my inexperience later on into the project, I had to change course and instead ask a different question: To what extent do reviews affect the selling prices of games?
 This complication, as well as my entire process, will be explained down below.

-## Description of my Current Process and Next Steps
+## Description of my Current Process
 Here's a breakdown of the steps I took and the conclusion I arrived at:

 I first created a webscraper using Beautifulsoup to scrap over 25,000 games off the steam website.
 Fields that were scrapped include title, release date, reviews, price, discount, and discounted price.